podcast

 Draft Zero: a screenwriting podcast

-Workshopping ways to fix character motivations.
-In this second part of their exploration of character motivations, Chas and Stu dive into what makes "BAD" screenplays NOT work.
+Listen if you want to understand how character decisions can break a screenplay and how to fix them In this second part of their exploration of character motivations, Chas and Stu dive into what makes “BAD” screenplays NOT work.
 They examine at moments where they (and maybe you, dear listeners) did not believe a key decision being made by a character and so were taken out of the movie.
 In a departure from the Draft Zero format, they apply the tools they developed in Part 1 to workshop potential fixes to these beats.
-Character decisions that come under the microscope are AVENGERS: INFINITY WAR (again), SOLO: A STAR...
+Character decisions that come...

 2019-03-30